jjn1056/Example-PlackStreamingAndNonblocking/README.md

     Time per request:       1000.621 [ms] (mean, across all concurrent requests) Transfer rate:          0.11 [Kbytes/sec] received

-If you watch the video (or run it yourself) you can see the L<Starman> running application serve 5 requests, block for a few seconds, serve 5 more, etc. until you serve the last bunch.
+If you watch the video (or run it yourself) you can see the [Starman](http://search.cpan.org/perldoc?Starman) running application serve 5 requests, block for a few seconds, serve 5 more, etc. until you serve the last bunch.
 In the end the whole things takes about 100 seconds (think 5 seconds and you handle 5 at a time, so thats 20 bunches = 100 seconds give or take a bit of overhead).

-Ok, so again, that example was a bit contrived, and yes there are many many things you can do when using a pre-forking server like L<Starman> or Apache to help scale.
+Ok, so again, that example was a bit contrived, and yes there are many many things you can do when using a pre-forking server like [Starman](http://search.cpan.org/perldoc?Starman) or Apache to help scale.
 You can more static assets to stand alone servers or onto a CDN network like Akamai, you can move computational expensive server jobs to stand alone job queues, you can use front edge caching to speed up the bits